Stencyl/stencylpedia/chapter-12/ads.md

 3. **Set up a project** for your game.
 4. Take note of the **Publisher ID** (sometimes called Publisher Key).
 You'll enter this into Stencyl.

-Note: If you need help or are looking for documentation of this process, check out [this guide](https://github.com/byrobingames/admob/wiki).
+> **Note:** Need documentation for this process?
+Check out [this guide](https://github.com/byrobingames/admob/wiki/2.-Configuring-your-Admob-Account).

 ## Displaying Banner Ads